-Greenpeace Nordic is controlled by the Swedish Fundraising Control since its launch in Sweden, and has three 90-accounts.
+Greenpeace Nordic has been controlled by the Swedish Fundraising Control (Svensk Insamlingskontroll) since its launch in Sweden, and has three 90-accounts.
 We have an open and transparent monitoring and accounting of our financial capital.
 We are also obliged not to spend more than 25% of our annual income on Fundraising and administrative costs.
 Our aim is to always seek the most cost-effective solutions that enable us to use at least 75% of our collected capital towards our campaigns.